 Recruiting leaders and managers

-What are the real costs of employing the wrong person?
+Real costs of employing the wrong person

 Estimating coaching ROI: A CPA’s Perspective